ollionorg/flow-lineage/README.md

 # Prerequisites

 ### Existing project
 For an existing front-end project, you need to install [Flow core](https://github.com/cldcvr/flow-core) before continuing with Flow lineage.
-If you run into an issue, head over to our [known issues + solutions document](https://github.com/cldcvr/flow-lineage/blob/main/KNOWN_SOLUTIONS.md) to see if we a solution already exists.
+If you run into an issue, head over to our [known issues + solutions document](https://github.com/cldcvr/flow-lineage/blob/main/KNOWN_SOLUTIONS.md) to see if a solution already exists.

 ### New project
 If you do not have an existing front-end project, you can quickly create one from a [flow starter kit](https://github.com/cldcvr/flow-core#starter-kits).

-**Note:** If you already have Flow properties installed, please update to the latest versions
+**Note:** If you already have Flow packages installed, please update to the latest versions

 <br>